railson-ferreira/file-upload-service/README.md

 ## ID Strategy

-The SHA256 digest is used as the file id, in that way it's possible to reset the database and re-upload the files keeping the same id.
+The SHA256 digest is used as the file id, in that way, it's possible to reset the database and re-upload the files, keeping the same id.
 There won't be any broken link!